-One of the things I loved most about my grandfather was the way he feigned gruffness or impatience.
+One of the things I still love most about my grandfather is the way he feigned gruffness or impatience.
 I say “feigned” because I don’t think he was truly trying to ruffle our feathers.
 Rather, this was his way of letting us know he was there and, in a roundabout way, he was there for us.

 The beautiful thing about the incarnation is that Jesus has experienced the fullness of the human condition.
 He has walked through the valley of the shadow of death (Psalm 23).
 This means that when we grieve, we encounter not only an encouraging God, but also a suffering One.
 We serve a God who not only observes our pain and sorrow, but who enters into our grief with us.

 In the fullness of His kingdom, “He will destroy death forever” and “wipe away the tears from every face” (Isaiah 25:8).
 But in this present age, He walks through the darkness with us.
 God is not on the other side of our grief; we need not push through it to find Him.
 No, He is with us in our sorrow, our doubt, our loss, and our suffering.
 Remember.
 He is with us always.